ewaldmire/ascender/docs/docsite/rst/administration/instances.rst

      - [hop node]

-In order to create a mesh ingress for climber, see the `Mesh Ingress <https://ansible.readthedocs.io/projects/awx-operator/en/latest/user-guide/advanced-configuration/mesh-ingress.html>`_ chapter of the AWX Operator Documentation for information on setting up this type of topology.
+In order to create a mesh ingress for ascender, see the `Mesh Ingress <https://ansible.readthedocs.io/projects/awx-operator/en/latest/user-guide/advanced-configuration/mesh-ingress.html>`_ chapter of the AWX Operator Documentation for information on setting up this type of topology.
 The last step is to create a remote execution node and add the execution node to an instance group in order for it to be used in your job execution.
 Whatever execution environment image used to run a playbook needs to be accessible for your remote execution node.
 Everything you are using in your playbook also needs to be accessible from this remote execution node.

 .. image:: ../common/images/instances-job-template-using-remote-execution-ig.png
     :alt: Job template using the instance group with the execution node to run jobs.